gquittet/graceful-server/README.md

 { "status": "ready" }
 ```

-- `503` status code with an empty response if the server is not ready (started, shutting down, etc).
+- `503` status code with an empty response if the server is not ready (started, shutting down, etc.).

 ## Example